Get to know some of our members through their answers to these questions:

 - Celtic Solstice 5 Miler (Baltimore, MD) – I grew up in the Baltimore-metro area and try to run this race every year.
 The course is fair, yet challenging and always attracts good competition.
 The post-race festivities are also top notch!

-- Because I’m addicted to it.
+- I run because I’m addicted to it.
 I’ve been running for so long I don’t feel like myself if I don’t run for more than a few days.
 I originally got into running because I loved racing/the competition.
 That still is my favorite part but now it’s more about being competitive with myself.

 - Organizing with Lancaster Stands Up, reading outside, hanging out/playing games with friends!